Provision of advisory services and procedural support to non-government senators.

 During the year, the PEO:

-- continued the ongoing enhancement of the in-house video production unit and development of additional material for the online video series About Parliament, including videos on parliamentary committees, the Senate and the House of Representatives
+- continued the ongoing enhancement of the in-house video production unit and development of additional material for the online video series About Parliament, including the video A New Parliament, and commenced work on a video series featuring people in parliament

-- developed new promotional materials including bookmarks, notepads and a PEO brochure
+- developed new or revised promotional materials including pens, notepads, a customised USB stick and a PEO educational resource catalogue

-- arranged for the production and sale to schools and other interested persons of replica despatch boxes which contain all the props and materials required for the conduct of parliamentary role-plays
+- finalised, launched and sold, to members, senators and schools, replica despatch boxes containing all the props and materials required for the conduct of parliamentary role-plays

 - enhanced its ability to engage secondary students through the development of expanded and better-targeted content